leticarolina/fundme-contract/README.md

 # 🌐 Leti's Funding Portal

-**Leti's FundMe Portal** is a decentralized application (dApp) built using Solidity and React (Next.js) that allows users to fund a smart contract deployed on the Ethereum **Sepolia Testnet**, and only the owner can withdraw funds securely.
+**Leti's FundMe Portal** is a decentralized application (dApp) built using Solidity and React (Next.js) that allows users to fund my smart contract deployed on the **Arbitrum One**, and only the owner (me) can withdraw funds securely.

 ## 💻 Live Demo